 Document Your Finances Carefully

-Lenders need to know that you have your finances under control before you can refinance, no matter which type of bankruptcy you have on your record.
-You can improve your chances of a successful refinance by keeping proof of your income and gathering documentation that proves you’re paying your bills on time.
+Lenders need to know that your finances are under control before you can refinance, no matter which type of bankruptcy you have on your record.
+You can improve your chances of a successful refinance by providing documentation proving your income and that you’ve been paying your bills on time.

 There are plenty of apps and desktop software that can help you keep impeccable records and keep your financial facts at the ready to answer any questions a lender may have.